Emeraude/Magic-Models/README.md

 	order: {
 		id: 'DESC'
 	},
-	group: 'login', // you can also give on object if you want to group several fields
+	group: 'login', // you can also give an array if you want to group several fields
 	limit: 20,
 	offset: 10, // it will work only if a limit is defined too
 	count: true // will only return the number of rows